-June 28, 1999
+June 16, 2000

-Proxies in the form enclosed with this Proxy Statement are solicited by the Board of Directors of Discovery Laboratories, Inc., a Delaware corporation ("Discovery" or the "Corporation"), with its principal executive offices at 350 South Main Street, Suite 307, Doylestown, Pennsylvania 18901, for use at the Annual Meeting of Stockholders and any adjournment thereof (the "Annual Meeting") to be held on Monday, June 28, 1999 at 10:00 a.m.
-Eastern Standard Time at the office of Roberts, Sheridan & Kotel, P.C., 12 East 49th Street, 30th Floor, New York, N.Y.
-10017.
-It is expected that this Proxy Statement and the form of proxy will be mailed to stockholders on or about May 29, 1999.
+Proxies in the form enclosed with this Proxy Statement are solicited by the Board of Directors of Discovery Laboratories, Inc., a Delaware corporation ("Discovery" or the "Corporation"), with its principal executive offices at 350 South Main Street, Suite 307, Doylestown, Pennsylvania 18901, for use at the Annual Meeting of Stockholders and any adjournment thereof (the "Annual Meeting") to be held on Friday, June 16, 2000 at 9 a.m.
+Eastern Standard Time at the New York Athletic Club, 180 Central Park South, New York, NY 10019.
+It is expected that this Proxy Statement and the form of proxy will be mailed to stockholders on or about May 15, 2000.

-Only holders of shares of Common Stock, par value \$.001 per share (the "Common Stock") of the Corporation and holders of shares of Series B Convertible Preferred Stock, par value \$.001 per share (the "Series B Preferred Stock"), of the Corporation of record as of May 19, 1999 (the "Record Date") will be entitled to vote at the Annual Meeting and any adjournments or postponements thereof.
-As of May 19, 1999, 6,502,414 shares of Common Stock and 1,678,755 shares of Series B Preferred Stock were issued and outstanding.
-Each share of Common Stock outstanding as of the Record Date will be entitled to one vote and each share of Series B Preferred Stock outstanding as of the Record Date will be entitled to approximately 3.1132 votes.
-As of May 19, 1999, the 1,678,755 shares of Series B Preferred Stock are entitled to 5,226,392 votes in the aggregate on all matters to be voted on.
+Only holders of shares of Common Stock, par value \$.001 per share (the "Common Stock") of the Corporation of record as of May 3, 2000 (the "Record Date") will be entitled to vote at the Annual Meeting and any adjournments or postponements thereof.
+As of April 19, 2000, there were 20,707,804 shares of Common Stock outstanding.
+Each share of Common Stock outstanding as of the Record Date will be entitled to one vote.

 Stockholders may vote at the annual meeting in person or by proxy.
 Execution of a proxy will not in any way affect a stockholder's right to attend the Annual Meeting and vote in person.
 Any stockholder giving a proxy has the right to revoke it by written notice to the Secretary of the Corporation at any time before it is exercised, by executing a proxy with a later date, or by attending and voting at the Annual Meeting.
-The persons named as proxies in the form of proxy are directors and/or officers of the Corporation.
 All properly executed proxies that are returned in time to be counted at the Annual Meeting will be voted as stated below under "Voting Procedures."
 Any stockholder giving a proxy has the right to withhold authority to vote for any individual nominee to the Board of Directors by striking through that nominee's name on the proxy.
-In addition to the election of directors, the stockholders will consider and vote upon (i) a proposal to amend the Corporation's 1998 Stock Incentive Plan (the "1998 Plan") to increase the number of shares of Common Stock available for issuance under the 1998 Plan from 1,406,024 to 2,200,959, (ii) a proposal to approve the entry by the Corporation into a stock purchase agreement with Crescent International Limited ("Crescent") providing for the sale to Crescent of up to \$1 million in new equity of the Corporation, and (iii) a proposal to amend the Corporation's Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock available for issuance by the Corporation from 20 million to 35 million.
+In addition to the election of directors, the stockholders will consider and vote upon a proposal to amend the Corporation's 1998 Stock Incentive Plan (the "1998 Plan") to increase the number of shares of Common Stock available for issuance under the 1998 Plan from 2,200,959 to 3,000,000; to increase the number of shares of Common Stock subject to options automatically granted to non-employee members of the Board on the date of each annual stockholders meeting from 10,000 shares to 20,000 shares, commencing on the date of the 2000 annual stockholders meeting; and to provide that the shares subject to options granted to non-employee members of the Board on or after the date of the 1998 annual stockholders meeting shall vest on the first anniversary of the date of grant instead of vesting in four equal annual installments commencing 18 months after the date of grant.
 Where a choice has been specified on the proxy with respect to the foregoing matters, the shares represented by the proxy will be voted in accordance with the specifications and will be voted FOR a respective matter if no specification is indicated.